Eliphaz21/requirement-analysis/README.md

 - Manage Booking

 This diagram provides a clear overview of how the system functions from the user’s and admin’s perspectives.
+## Acceptance Criteria

+Acceptance Criteria are specific conditions or requirements that a software feature must meet to be accepted by the stakeholders or end users.
+They define what is considered “done” for a particular user story or functionality.

+Acceptance Criteria help ensure that the development team clearly understands the expected outcomes and can verify when a feature is complete and functioning correctly.

+### Importance of Acceptance Criteria
+- **Clarity and Alignment:** Ensures that all stakeholders (developers, testers, and clients) have a shared understanding of the feature’s expectations.
+- **Improves Quality Assurance:** Provides measurable and testable benchmarks for QA teams to validate the functionality.
+- **Prevents Scope Creep:** Clearly defines what is included or excluded in the feature to avoid unexpected changes during development.
+- **Supports User Satisfaction:** Helps guarantee that the delivered software meets user needs and business goals.

+### Example: Acceptance Criteria for Checkout Feature in the Booking Management System

+**Feature:** Checkout Process

+**Acceptance Criteria:**
+1. The user must be able to view all selected bookings in the checkout summary.
+2. The system must calculate and display the total booking amount, including taxes and fees.
+3. The user must be able to enter and save valid payment details (credit/debit card, PayPal, etc.).
+4. Upon successful payment, a confirmation message and email should be sent to the user within 2 minutes.
+5. If payment fails, the user should receive a clear error message with an option to retry.
+6. All transactions must be securely processed using SSL encryption.

+These criteria ensure that the **Checkout** feature works as expected, maintains security, and delivers a smooth experience for users.